Health & Safety

 You are encouraged to isolate/quarantine at your primary off-campus residence if you are able and a have safe, separate space available.

-You can isolate/quarantine on-campus in housing set aside for this purpose.
+You can isolate/quarantine on-campus in housing set aside for this purpose, as available.

 Commuting or off-campus students